 After we've discovered customers and validated that they can be served profitably, the next task is to create more.
 Initial customers are often early adopters or innovators.
 This step is the process of getting the good news about your product or service to the early and late majority that make up by far the largest part of any market according to the theories of the diffusion of innovation.
 It's at this point, the tap gets turned on in terms of spending money on sales and marketing.

 Only after we have gone through these first three stages is it time to spend money on the company infrastructure.
 Whatever is needed to scale the company up to the size you wish it to be comes in this stage.
 It's usually stuff like building warehouses or buying that expensive customised software.
 The important thing to understand that the company should never scale up before they work to sufficiently scale up the number of customers.

 In recommending a more flexible approach to business development than simply writing and then rigidly implementing a business plan without verifying the assumptions behind it in the real world, we are not saying that the writing of business plans is not a useful practice.
-The exercise forces you to think through all parts of your business and the financial modelling forces you to weigh up what is required to operate a profitable business.
+The exercise forces you to think through all parts of your business and the financial modeling forces you to weigh up what is required to operate a profitable business.
 The truth remains, however, that there are no facts inside of your office.
-At Continuous Business Planning, we believe that a written business plan is just the starting point of a start ups primary activity: the search for a profitable, scalable business model.
-If you want to discuss the customer development approach further or need help applying it to your start up, feel free to contact us today.
+At Continuous Business Planning, we believe that a written business plan is just the starting point of a start-up's primary activity: the search for a profitable, scalable business model.
+If you want to discuss the customer development approach further or need help applying it to your startup, feel free to contact us today.